 - Option #1 – Pay each semester in full by the due dates of August 31 for the fall semester and January 31 for the spring semester.

-- Option #2 – Enroll in a monthly payment plan with The Tuition Payment Plan through Sallie Mae, in which you make ten equal payments each year (July – April) rather than two payments per year.
-To participate, you pay an annual fee of $55.
+- Option #2 – Enroll in a monthly payment plan with Tuition Management Systems (TMS), in which you make five equal payments each semester (July – November for fall semester and December - April for spring semester) rather than two payments per year.
+To participate, you pay a fee of $35 each semester.
 No interest is charged if you finance all of your costs for the year with this plan.
-Information about the monthly plan from The Tuition Payment Plan through Sallie Mae is mailed to all students at their home addresses in May.
+Information about the monthly plan from TMS is mailed to all students at their home address in May.

 - Option #3 – Enroll in a monthly payment plan with Gustavus Adolphus College, in which you will make 4 equal payments per semester to cover the balance due for each semester.
 Payments for the fall semester will be made August to November and spring semester payments will be made January to April.
 A monthly finance charge of 1% will be assessed to the unpaid balance each month.
 The payment plan form will be enclosed with the fee statements for each semester.